grittygrease/draft-sullivan-tls-implicit-ech/draft-sullivan-tls-implicit-ech.md

 Supporting implicit ECH configurations limits the number of different ECH keys supported by a server on the same IP address since the outer SNI and config_id can no longer be used to choose the appropriate ECH configuration.

+Deployments can support key rotation using the following strategy:
+ * Add a new hashed public key to their ImplicitECHConfig
+ * Wait for the new ECHConfig to propagate (DNS TTL)
+ * Begin signing their retry_configs with the new public key.
+ * Remove the old public key hash from their ImplicitECHConfig.

+Deployments can handle key compromise by removing the affected public key from their ImplicitECHConfig.

+notAfter times SHOULD be at least 24 hours in the future and no more than 48 hours in the future.
+This allows the server to tolerate clients with up to 24 hours clock skew, whilst limiting the ability of the attacker to replay retry_configs in the future.

 # Security Considerations